Brent oilfield: Production

-The field supplied oil via the Brent System pipeline to the terminal at Sullom Voe, while gas was piped through the FLAGS pipeline ashore at St Fergus on the north-east coast of Scotland.
-The production of oil from the field (in 1000s barrels) was:The field underwent a £1.3 billion upgrade project in the mid-1990s, which involved depressurising the entire reservoir and making extensive modifications to three of the four Brent platforms.
+The field supplied oil via the Brent System pipeline to the terminal at Sullom Voe, while gas piped through the FLAGS pipeline ashore at St Fergus on the north-east coast of Scotland.

+The field underwent a £1.3 billion upgrade project in the mid-1990s, which involved depressurising the entire reservoir and making extensive modifications to three of the four Brent platforms.
 This converted them to low-pressure operation, which unlocked significant quantities of natural gas from the reservoir and extended the field life beyond 2010.

-The field's peak production capacity reached 504,000 barrels of oil per day (bopd) in 1982 and it produced a total of approximately three billion barrels of oil equivalent as of 2008.
+The field's peak production capacity reached 504,000 oilbbl of oil per day (bopd) in 1982 and it produced a total of approximately 3 e9BOE as of 2008.

 The Brent field decommissioning project was initiated in 2006.
 Brent Delta was the first platform to cease production in December 2011, while the Brent Alpha and Bravo platforms stopped production in November 2014, Brent Charlie in March 2021.